zikriyeurkmezcengiz/ai-agents-for-beginners/03-agentic-design-patterns/README.md

 After completing this lesson, you will be able to:

 1. Explain what the Agentic Design Principles are
-2. Explain the guidelines to using the Agentic Design Principles
+2. Explain the guidelines for using the Agentic Design Principles
 3. Understand how to build an agent using the Agentic Design Principles

 ## The Agentic Design Principles